 Faculty and students with the College of Technology Supply Chain and Logistics Technology volunteered with the Houston Food Bank in the days following the floods

 David Martin is a junior majoring in digital media.
 He watched as the flood waters rose near his Woodland Park apartment.

 “The water got over the curb.
 I was on the balcony watching the rain and there was a guy who flooded out and was pushing his car, so I went out to help him,” Martin said.
 “I saw more flooded out cars, so I blocked the street with orange cones.
 Later I took some video of cars coming towards the water and posted it on Twitter.”

 Within moments, the online weather site “WeatherNation” asked if they could repost the video (Aug.
 26 post).

 #FlashFlood emergency continues for #Houston.
 Please use extreme care if you *must* travel the area tonight #Harvey

 “I posted on Twitter as part of a class project to do seven tweets in a week.
 The point was to find relevant content.
 When you have tweets that are community related or that engage audiences then it’s relevant,” he said.
 “We were not asked to do this during the storm, but what better time.”

-Please review Hurricane Harvey Relief for more information and resources.
+Please review the Hurricane Harvey Relief page for more information and resources.